 This is what makes many in our collection very special

-many of our Buddha statues are unique, genuine and some are rare – not made for the tourist industry.
+The Buddha statues on this website have been handpicked by us in Burma, many are unique, and some are rare – not made for the tourist industry.

 Many older Buddha Statues over their lifetime in a monastery have been considered worthy of restoration by the monks, some are re gilded whilst others may have repairs.